jasonw80703/japan2019/README.md

 ![img](https://solo-japan-2019.s3-us-west-1.amazonaws.com/home/hostels.jpg)

 ### Music (WIP)
-* some music I found or listened to while travelling in Japan, mainly by Japanese artist
+* some music I found or listened to while travelling in Japan, mainly by Japanese artists

 ### Coffee Shop Tier List (WIP)
 * coffee shops I visited, with their website, their address, my review and rating, and some photos